 No current speed information is available for Morro Bay area.
-[HOLD]
+Assumptions shall be made for the necessary analyses and appropriately documented in the respective reports.

 10.6 ICE LOADS

 The Morro Bay site is located in a warm zone.
 There are no registers of below zero temperatures and therefore it is considered negligibles ice loads of any kind.